-Nikon D200 versus Nikon D7500
+Nikon D200 vs D7500

-The Nikon D200 and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in November 2005 and April 2017.
+The Nikon D200 and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in November 2005 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D200 has a resolution of 10 megapixel, whereas the D7500 provides 20.7 MP.
+The D200 has a resolution of 10 megapixels, whereas the D7500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (15 percent) than the Nikon D200.
 Moreover, the D7500 is markedly lighter (22 percent) than the D200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.